Back To Search Results

 Epidemiology

 A high concentration of cases is present in the Saguenay Lac-Saint-Jean region of Quebec, Canada, with a prevalence of 1/6,000 live births.[32]
 The introduction of disease in this region may date back to the 17th century due to the migration of immigrants from France and Scotland.[32]
+However, the prevalence is estimated to be between 1/100,000 to 400,000 worldwide.[55]
+The low prevalence accounts for gaps in the natural clinical history and management considerations for patients with ICD.[55]
+Inconsistencies of some clinical features may be attributed to the limited cases discussed in the literature.

 Clinical Features

-ICD is characterized by a multisystemic involvement with prominent bony abnormalities.
+A multisystemic involvement with prominent bony abnormalities characterizes ICD.
 Table 1 shows the various manifestations and clinical features of ICD.
 The presence of corneal clouding is variable.
-When ICD was first considered in 1967 by Leroy et al., two patients did not have corneal clouding or excessive urinary secretion of acid mucopolysaccharides.
+When ICD was first considered in 1967 by Leroy et al, 2 patients did not have corneal clouding or excessive urinary secretion of acid mucopolysaccharides.
 The absence of these features helped distinguish Hurler syndrome from ICD.
 Other studies report that the corneas may be clear.[76]
-In their case series, Okada et al. found that 19 out of the 21 patients had clear corneas.
+In their case series, Okada et al found that 19 out of the 21 patients had clear corneas.
+Patients with ICD often have a developmental delay, of which motor delay is more prominent than cognitive delay.[33]
+Paton et al developed a novel mouse model to explore symptomatology in humans fully.
+This process found that patients with ICD can have psychomotor retardation and an ataxic gait because of progressive neurodegeneration in the cerebellum with Purkinje cell loss.[77]
+Due to a degree of psychomotor retardation, milestones such as self-feeding and toilet training are usually not attained.[76]

-In contrast, Okada et al. reported several cases to have exceptional levels of cognitive development where children were independent, toilet-trained, had good academic performance, were able to sing songs, and recognized foreign words.
+In contrast, Okada et al reported several cases of exceptional levels of cognitive development where children were independent, toilet-trained, had good academic performance, could sing songs, and recognized foreign words.
 Autopsy studies on patients with ICD have not revealed any brain abnormalities.[76][78]
-This finding is further supported by studies on knock-in mice which have demonstrated that active Niemann-Pick C2 protein maintains cellular functioning and prevents neurodegeneration in ICD.
+This finding is further supported by studies on knock-in mice, which have demonstrated that active Niemann-Pick C2 protein maintains cellular functioning and prevents neurodegeneration in ICD.
 Cathepsin D and B also remain unaffected in ICD since they use M6P-independent pathways to transport neuronal lysosomes.[33]
+Taber et al suggest that hepatomegaly is a feature mainly identified with Hurler syndrome.
+However, other reports have identified liver enlargement in patients with ICD.[68][78]

 Table 1:Clinical Features of ICD